Delaire/Imgur-.NET-SDK/README.md

 # Imgur-.NET-SDK

-This is an experimental .BET SDk for the Imgur API
+This is an experimental .NET SDK for the Imgur API

-This is an ALPHA 0.1
+This is an ALPHA 0.1 and is currently not working

 Author: